 3) A new feature to a current product, such as Face ID in Apple products.

 Drivers of product innovation might be competitors, changes in customer expectations, or outdated product design.
-Product innovation is usually noticeable by customer quickly and should result in a more significant growth (demand for a product, willingness to subscribe to a service, pre-enrollments number).
+Product innovation is usually noticeable by customers quickly and should result in a more significant growth (demand for a product, willingness to subscribe to a service, pre-enrollments number).

 Amazon Echo buds, first truly wireless earbuds from Amazon.
 They also have incredible Bose quality noise reduction technology and support Siri as well as Alexa - It's is a great example of a new product launch.